Joint Pain During Menopause: Understanding Causes, Hormones, and Practical Relief Strategies

 This deeply nurturing treatment uses flowing, mindful techniques to ease both physical tension and emotional stress.
 It’s ideal for overall joint stiffness, fatigue, and when your body just needs to reset.

 The comforting heat from smooth basalt stones penetrates deeply into muscles, helping to melt away tightness and improve circulation.
-Especially beneficial for stiff joints, cold limbs, or chronic aches in the back, neck, and hips.
+This is especially beneficial for stiff joints, cold limbs, or chronic aches in the back, neck, and hips.

 A specialised treatment that combines elements of therapeutic touch, hormonal balancing techniques, and relaxation.
 This massage focuses on joint mobility, lymphatic flow, and emotional support, tailored to what your body is experiencing.